KopfdesDaemons/odt-templater/README.md

 npm i odt-templater
 ```

-There is a [Github repository](https://github.com/KopfdesDaemons/odt-templater-examples) with the following examples.
+The odt templater requires the content of the ODT file as a string as a parameter.
+The content must be read from the `content.xml` file within the ODT file.
+Any ZIP library, such as [JSZip](https://www.npmjs.com/package/jszip) or [PizZip](https://www.npmjs.com/package/pizzip?activeTab=code), can be used for this task.

-Minimal examples for using the odt-templater in Node.js and in the browser:
+There is a [GitHub repository](https://github.com/KopfdesDaemons/odt-templater-examples) with the following examples.

 ### Usage in Node.js